owahlgren/polygon-docs/docs/cdk/get-started/deploy-validium/deploy-validium-contracts.md

 ```

 In addition to `deploy_output.json`, a `genesis.json` should have been generated in `~/cdk-validium/cdk-validium-contracts-0.0.2/deployment/`
-Keep track of these two files `genesis.json` and `deploy_output.json` as they are crucial for our next step of setting up and deploying the `cdk-validium-node`.
+We will take the outputs of `genesis.json` and `deploy_output.json` and use them to configure our node in the next steps of setup and deployment of `cdk-validium-node`.

 Congrats!
 You’ve deployed the CDK Validium contracts!